How to Get Rid of Dental Plaque Naturally

 The Vitamin C that is abundant in citrus fruits isn’t just found in the flesh and juice – it’s also highly concentrated in the peel.
 That’s why it’s well worth taking advantage of the natural properties of the peel as often as we can.

-Peel an orange and, after eating the fruit, rub the inside of the peel over your teeth, emphasizing the area close to the gums.
+Peel an orange and, after eating the fruit, rub the inside of the peel over your teeth, especially the area closest to the gums.

-Once you’ve managed to get rid of most of the tartar stuck to your teeth, you certainly won’t be keen for it to reappear.
+Once you’ve managed to get rid of most of the plaque stuck to your teeth, you certainly won’t be keen for it to reappear.

 So how can you prevent it from building up in the first place?
 Just take the following simple advice to heart: